- Home

 The expenses you may have to pay are split into:

 There's nothing to keep you from spending your stable's money even if your balance is zero.
 As stable manager you have access to a line of credit at the bank, but you're going to have to pay some heavy interest on this borrowed money.
 The bank is prepared to allow you free reign on spending until you reach $250,000 debit - but after that things start to get tight.
-You'll still be allowed entry into league races, and to hire apprentice jockeys, and to auction your horses, but that's about the extent of it.
+You'll still be allowed entry into league races, and to hire unlisted apprentice jockeys, and to auction your horses, but that's about the extent of it.
 You won't be able to resize your stable facilities, or purchase any new horses, and signing a new jockey contract is right out!
 Also, and most importantly, your bank will put a stop on any staff drawing a wage from your stables' funds once a 'closing balance' of -$250k has been registered.
 This means that your vets and trainers will be unpaid!
 They're prepared to ride it out for a week due to sheer loyalty to you, but at the start of the second week without pay they will all walk out, leaving you with zero training and vet capacity.
+Note that while Trainers are working for free, you cannot sell any Training to the public, so you might as well use it while you can!
 The bank will then continue to finance your stable, even if the debt continues to grow, but you'll be without those valuable stable hands.

 Should you grow tired of being broke, your Stable Finances page will offer a "Liquidate stable" link for anyone who has closed the week at -$250k.
 This process is not reversable!
 If you enter liquidation, your stable will effectively be reset to a 'new' stable, with 4 completely novice horses and minimum sized agistment.
 You will still be in the same Class as you were before, but you might find it hard to remain competitive!